silnrsi/wstr/src/content/docs/topics/fonts/adobe-glyph-list.md

 **At the minimum, to conform to AGL requirements, a glyph name:**

-- can be no longer than 31 characters, and
+- can be no longer than 63 characters, and
+- with the exception of `.notdef` must not start with a digit or period (`.`), and
 - must consist only of characters from the following set:
   - A–Z
   - a–z